davidclough/node/_documents/javascript-guide/javascript-guide.md

 * A function may contain business logic or UI manipulation.
 Try to avoid mixing both within the same function.
 This will also help when it comes to writing tests.
 * You can declare them using a **function declaration**: `function myFunc() { ... }`
 * or you can declare them using an **function expression**: `var myFunc = function () { ... };`.
 The space between the `function` and the opening bracket is deliberate and is conventionally used in function expressions.

+### <a name="style-callback-functions"></a>Callback Functions
+Many functions have parameters that are functions themselves and will be called at some point, like an event handler.
+For example, jQuery's `$.ajax()` method allows you to specify up to six callback functions in its `settings` parameter object, including a `success` function that allows you to indicate what should be done with the data received from a successful AJAX call.

-* Bear in mind that anonymous functions, ones that have no name and have been declared inline within another statement, will not show up with a meaningful name within any stack trace.
+You should consider declaring the callback functions as separate named functions that have a descriptive name.
+Also bear in mind that anonymous functions, ones that have no name and have been declared inline within another statement, will not show up with a meaningful name within any stack trace.

+Definitely avoid gigantic lines which specify several callback functions declared anonymously.

+In ES2015 arrow functions can make inline function declarations neater.

+Be very careful about declaring functions within callback functions.
+The nested functions will recreated every time the callback function is called.
+If the callback function was for a jQuery `$.forEach()` this could be rather inefficient.

 ### <a name="style-blocks"></a>Blocks
 As you will probably know, blocks in C-based languages are lines of code enclosed by braces.
 They are often used in association with some outer statement like a `for` or `if` statement but they can exist on their own and not associated with an outer statement.